spectrocloud/librarium/content/docs/01-introduction/05-palette-modes.md

 ---

 # Palette Modes
 Palette supports two consumption modes - each aimed at different use cases and, potentially, different personas.
-The two modes are App Mode and Cluster Mode.
+The two modes are _App Mode_ and _Cluster Mode_.
 These modes can be used separately but often work together by sharing resources or relying on resources that each provides.

 ![App Mode and Cluster Mode](/docs_introduction_palette-modes.png)

 # What is Cluster Mode?

 Cluster mode gives you the ability to provision Kubernetes clusters to various platforms and cloud providers through Palette.
 Palette manages and maintains the lifecycle of these Kubernetes clusters.
-We call a Kubernetes cluster that Palette manages and deploys a _Host Cluster_.
+We call a Kubernetes cluster that Palette manages and deploys a [_Host Cluster_](/glossary-all#hostcluster).

 Cluster mode is frequently leveraged by personas such as platform engineers, infrastructure engineers, system administrators, and others who are in a role that requires them to support infrastructure.
 These personas frequently leverage cluster mode to specify attributes that should make up the Kubernetes cluster, and where and how the cluster should be deployed.
 These operators leverage a concept we call Cluster Profiles.
 Other users such as developers, can also leverage cluster mode and cluster profiles to deploy a Kubernetes cluster for ad-hoc purposes, such as research efforts.